Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 second determines the force applied along the z-axis.
 (If we allowed the Agent to move in three dimensions, then we would need a third action.)

-The RollerAgent applies the values from the `actions.ContinuousActions[]` array to its Rigidbody component `rBody`, using `Rigidbody.AddForce()`:
+The RollerAgent applies the values from the `continuousActions` array to its Rigidbody component `rBody`, using `Rigidbody.AddForce()`:

 ```csharp